xyproto/kitchencalendar/README.md

 The utility also takes a list of comma separated names that are used in the weekly overviews.

-This type of calendar can work great if for instance a family of 4, a couple of co-workers or people living together need to collaborate.
+This type of calendar can work great if for instance a family of 4, a couple of co-workers or people that are living together needs to collaborate.

-By printing out and hanging up the calendars on the kitchen cupboard doors, there are no excuses for not having a good overview of what is happening in the weeks ahead.
+By printing out and hanging up the calendars on the kitchen cupboard doors, there are no excuses for not having a good overview of what is happening in the weeks ahead, nor for what has been completed.

 I recommend printing out at least 6 pages, which covers 12 weeks, and hang them all up.
 It does occupy quite a bit of "visual space" in the kitchen, but it's immensely handy and practical.